Catboy-Riku/NyatOS/README.md

 # NyatOS
+Welcome to the Neko Yip Advanced Text Operating System!
+Or NyatOS for short.
-Simple text based OS with Musicify integration for Computer Craft.
+The official operating system of Nyatopia!
+(Thats just my colony lol) A simple text based OS with Musicify integration and some other programs for Computer Craft.

 Divided into 2 versions, Public and Secure, with only a couple differences in secure mode.<br />
 Secure mode only allows NyatOS admin users to output redstone signal for opening doors or whatever.<br />